 Substitutions and Variations

-- Herb It Up: If making the savory variation, you could add a handful of fresh herbs, like oregano, basil, thyme, or rosemary.
+- Herb It Up: For a savory variation, blend in a small handful of fresh herbs like oregano, basil, thyme, or rosemary, all of which work well.

 How To Make Blended Cottage Cheese